Ideas for kitchens - layout & design

 This is a popular choice for small to medium-sized rooms because its open floor plan allows for two walls worth of cabinet space.
 With an L-shaped design, the shorter wall can be utilized for cooking appliances, while the longer wall can provide a spot for a sink/dishwasher and a refrigerator at its end.
 It also allows for the addition of an island or table.
 An L-shaped kitchen is usually concurrent with the workflow triangle that allows you to move easily between your sink, oven, and refrigerator.
 If you entertain often, this might be your best bet.

 More layout ideas for kitchens

 If you really want a kitchen island but don't have the space to accommodate one, you can always opt for a peninsula layout.
 A peninsula design is similar to a kitchen island, but it's connected to a wall on one end.
-Peninsula kitchens offer all the same benefits of an island, as you get plenty of counter top/cabinetry space and additional storage.
-If you love to cook, this layout creates an optimal work triangle where appliances exits on all three sides in close proximity.
+Peninsula kitchens offer all the same benefits as an island, as you get plenty of countertop/cabinetry space and additional storage.
+If you love to cook, this layout creates an optimal work triangle where appliances exist on all three sides in close proximity.
 This style also caters to the open-room concept.
-Peninsulas are a great way to create a visual divide between the kitchen and other living areas, too.
+Peninsulas are a great way to create a visual divider between the kitchen and other living areas, too.